postpoststructuralism/AngularTest/README.md

 Angular app hosted on Azure, prepared as a part of a job competition.

 ## Testing Instructions
-1. The app is currently being hosted on Azure and is available here: [DevicesApp](https://purple-rock-0c229b210.azurestaticapps.net/)
+1. The app is currently being hosted on Azure (free-tier: sorry for slow page loads) and is available here: [DevicesApp](https://purple-rock-0c229b210.azurestaticapps.net/)
 2. The app is set to pull from the the API project that is also being hosted in Azure.

 ## Running the App Locally